mh-firouzjah/archlinux-installation-guide/README.md

 Command (m for help): t
 Partition number (1-2, default 2): 1
 Partition type or alias (type L to list all): 1
-#Changed type of partition 'Linux filesystem' to 'EFI System'.
+#Changed type of partition 'Linux filesystem' to 'EFI System'

 Command (m for help): p
 # ...